my-own-web-services/mows/README.md

 ## Work

-The core team currently consists of 1 member, so you could be the first one to join me on my quest to create something revolutionary.
+The core team currently consists of 1 member, so you could be the first one to join me on my quest to create something great.

-Don't be afraid to reach out if you haven't touched some technology or topic yet, as long as you are open to learning something new we are on the same page :).
+Don't be afraid to reach out if you haven't touched some technology or topic yet, as long as you are open to learning something new we are on the same page.

+I am stubborn on the vision but flexible on details.
+So if you like the vision but disagree with some detail, let's talk about it!

 Listed below are some related topics, helpful skills and experiences that would help out a lot.

-### Language
+### 🗣️ Language

 -   Fix my bad english
 -   Translate stuff

-### Education
+### 🧑‍🏫 Education

 This is currently my primary job ^^